ChrstphrHll/npc_gen/students/Iaen Dannyd.md

 year: 2
 guild: Fiesn
 partyID: 61
+tags:
+- Dragonborn
+- Rouge
+- Protection
+- 2nd
+- Fiesn
 ---
 # Iaen Dannyd
 ---
 ### Description
 - 2nd year Dragonborn Rouge in Fiesn
-- many straight horns, Sea Green eyes, and copper skin
+- many straight horns, Deep Blue eyes, and copper skin
 - Is Trusting and Determined, and has Wellness as their ideal

 ### Organizations